alexpatel/cichlid/paper.md

     - In order to make positive arguments you have to sometimes make negative arguments.
 Negative arguments look like takedowns, but this is okay because people can be wrong.
-    - Structure outline as one negative argument and one positive argument
+    - Structure outline as one observation, one negative argument, and one positive argument

+- Observation: manual porting methods treat the CPU as a black box
+    - Manually porting an OS is a form of test-driver development
+    - How do we port a kernel?
+What are the steps?

 - Negative argument: formalizing CPU is hard, I believe it will not work
     - Intel spec is written in English, we may be trying to write semantics